SixArm/rust-101/topics/tooling/rustfmt-for-code-formatting.md

 Rustfmt can be used as a standalone tool, or as an integrated feature within a code editor, or via a build script.
 It supports a variety of formatting options, including indentation style, line wrapping, brace styles, and more.

-The tool can be configured by using a `.toml` configuration file, which allows developers to customize the formatting rules according to their preferences.

 Using Rustfmt is highly recommended by the Rust community as it helps maintain a consistent coding style across a project, which in turn makes the code easier to read, maintain and understand.

 To use Rustfmt, you first need to install it on your system.
 Rustfmt can be installed using Cargo, the package manager for Rust, by running the following command in your terminal: